paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/YOUTUBE_PRESENTATION_GUIDE.md

 ## 📋 Video Structure & Key Points

+### **🎯 Important Note**
+This manual step-by-step approach will achieve the **exact same result** as running `./scripts/deploy.sh`.
+The difference is that you'll understand each step and can explain what's happening during your YouTube recording.

 ### 🎯 **Introduction (2-3 minutes)**
 - **Project Overview**: "This is an open-source project I've created for the SRE, DevOps, and Cloud community"
 - **What we'll build**: "A complete production-like environment with AWS EKS, monitoring, and incident simulation capabilities"